Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Projects

-A Feature Experimentation project lets you isolate each of your teams or applications in their own separate shared workspace.
-Projects are where a team builds experiments, manages feature flags, defines target audiences and more.
+A Feature Experimentation project lets you isolate each of your teams or applications in a separate shared workspace.
+Projects are where a team builds experiments, manages feature flags, defines target audiences, and more.
 Each project has its own set of permissions.

 Environments